j4w8n/mkrt/README.md

 - layout routes => +layout.svelte
 - server routes => +server.ts

+If you choose to use mkrt for creating (group) directories, you'll need to escape the parenthesis. `mkrt \(app\) -l`

 ### CLI Options

 #### Standalone

-- `-n, --named-layout <name>` Create a page route, or layout, that references a named layout.
-Ex, +page@alternate.svelte or +layout@root.svelte
+- `-n, --named-layout <name>` Create a page route or layout, that references another layout in the heirarchy.
+This can be used for regular layouts or (group) layouts.
+Use `.` to reference the root layout.
 - `--load` Create a +[page|layout].[ts|js] file with the route.
 - `--sload` Create a +[page|layout].server.[ts|js] file with the route.
 - `--all` Convenience method for using `--load` and `--sload` at the same time.

 Options `--load`, `--sload`, `--all` have no effect if a server route is being created.

-> For more information about using -n with layout files, checkout [Named Layouts](https://kit.svelte.dev/docs/layouts#named-layouts) in the docs.
+> For more information about using -n to reference layouts, checkout [Advanced Layouts](https://kit.svelte.dev/docs/advanced-routing#advanced-layouts) in the docs.

 #### Overrides for defaults and config file

 - `-p, --page` route is a +page.svelte file
-- `-s, --server` route is a +server.[ts|js] file
+- `-s, --server` route is a +server.ts file
-- `-l, --layout [name]` Create a +layout.svelte file, with optional name parameter to create a named layout
+- `-l, --layout` Create a +layout.svelte file, either for a route or a (group) layout

 ### Examples